MaCFP/matl-db/Non-charring/PMMA/DBI_Lund/README.md

 |DBILund\_Gasification\_50kW\_1 | 50| 1093| 2.2-3.0|
 |DBILund\_Gasification\_50kW\_2 | 50| 1093| 2.4-3.2|

-It must be noted that the heater temperature may not be regarded as a ‘real’ temperature of the heater.
+It must be noted that the heater temperature may not be regarded as a â€˜realâ€™ temperature of the heater.
 It is a reference value for maintaining and controlling the heat flux.
 It should be assumed that the thermocouples on the heater coil are not fixed properly.

 ###### Test Calibration
 Heater calibration was performed before setting up a new irradiance level in accordance with ISO 5660-1:2019 section 10.2.5.
-Operating analyser calibration zeroed with nitrogen and adjusted for a response of 20.95 % ± 0.01 % with dried ambient air (ISO-1:2019 5660 section 10.2.3).
+Operating analyser calibration zeroed with nitrogen and adjusted for a response of 20.95 % Â± 0.01 % with dried ambient air (ISO-1:2019 5660 section 10.2.3).
 The distance from the conical heater to the specimen surface is set 25 mm in the start of the day.